 If this is the case, it usually means you want to prove something.
 Whether is it proving to yourself or to other people.
 This is only a problem if it’s happening too often.
 And by too often, I mean almost every time you meet with your friends.

 For example, your friends talk about someone who is doing something they think it’s wrong.
 Since, deep down inside, you know you need to change something in your life, you will find yourself in that story, or even believe that they are actually talking to or about you.
 By disagreeing with them, you’re actually telling them that everything is great in your life.
-Or, the worse case scenario, convincing yourself the same.
+Or, the worst-case scenario, convincing yourself the same.

 The same thing happens if they are talking about someone who did something great.
 You think “Why do they talk about someone else, when I have a great life, too”.
 Well, maybe you don’t look as happy as you keep trying to look.